rockerritesh/safe-mcp/techniques/SAFE-T1707/README.md

    - Conduct security testing including CSRF tests on admin portals and MCP configuration UIs

 ## Related Techniques
-- [SAFE-T1706](../SAFE-T1706/README.md): OAuth Token Pivot Replay - Cross-service pivot using the same access token across multiple resource servers, while SAFE-T1707 focuses on cross-resource pivot within a single resource server
 - [SAFE-T1202](../SAFE-T1202/README.md): OAuth Token Persistence - Long-lived tokens and weak revocation make CSRF-driven token relay more dangerous by extending the time window for abuse
-- [SAFE-T1506](../SAFE-T1506/README.md): Infrastructure Token Theft - Stolen tokens can be planted or reused in CSRF-like flows if an attacker can induce an application to store and use them
 - [SAFE-T1304](../SAFE-T1304/README.md): Credential Relay Chain - CSRF Token Relay can be part of a broader chain where a token is stolen via one tool and then relayed through a CSRF-vulnerable endpoint

 ## References